 Try to limit carrying around lots of expensive gadgets and or heavy electronic equipment such as cameras and laptops unless you are doing a documentary on rural life in Isaan territory or planning a sightseeing trip to Ayutthaya which requires some decent photography as such.

-As much as women travelling alone in foreign countries worry about being raped or mugged, men travelling solo in Thailand should also be cautious and if necessary take precautions.
-The possibility of you getting mugged let alone raped in Thailand is extremely rare, but it's always a good idea to be on the look out for anything you think may be potentially dangerous or even slightly suspicious.
+As much as women travelling alone in foreign countries worry about being raped or mugged, men travelling solo in Thailand should also be cautious and if necessary, take precautions.
+The possibility of you getting mugged let alone raped in Thailand is infrequent.
+Still, it's always a good idea to be on the lookout for anything you think may be potentially dangerous or even slightly suspicious.

-Before I forget and although it's highly unlikely, you should, via phone or an email, let a friend or family member know your whereabouts and when you're likely to return.
-That's just in case you do somehow get lost and are in need of some kind of assistance or rescue.
+Before I forget and although it's highly unlikely, you should, via phone or an email, make sure a friend or family member know your whereabouts and when you're likely to return.
+That's just in case you do somehow get lost and require some assistance or rescue.
 That pretty much wraps things up for men travelling solo in Thailand.

 What it does do well, it dispels the common myths and misconceptions about solo travel.
 It also covers things like how to get cheap airfares.
-How to get the best out of your budget.
-Where to stay.
-How to stay healthy.
+Also, how to get the best out of your budget, where to stay and how to stay healthy.
 The guide discusses issues like climate, visas, passports and cash and credit cards.
 It also covers things like insurance, language, culture, food, etiquette, online resources and a lot more.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.